 It was quieter on the moat-side walk, though one or two eggs had somehow found their way down there too.
 The path offered some of the prettiest views of the castle and the remains of its walls.

 I tiptoed round shells, yolks and egg whites, inside the old keep too.

 The Privy Chamber

 As I look at the photo of the fallen privy chamber below, I am actually still thinking about the eggs.
 Who cleans them all up?
 There were large mounds of them, warming in the sun, at the foot of the ramparts.
 I imagine the circling seagulls swoop down and help themselves once the crowds have gone.
 But some poor person, presumably a member of Historic Scotland‘s staff, must be stuck with the task of clearing it all away properly?
-I hope they get given a large chocolate egg to make up for it!
-Or perhaps a bunny would be better…
+I hope they get given a large Easter egg to make up for it.
+Or perhaps a chocolate bunny would be less galling…

 82 Replies to “A Tentative Tiptoe Round Duffus Castle”